New York Spinal Injury Lawyers

 Suffering injuries during an accident can alter the course of an individual’s life.
 Hobbies, future careers, and other opportunities may not be available to someone who suffers serious bodily injury.
 Spinal cord injuries are among the most serious injuries that accident victims can suffer.

-Motor vehicle accidents are not the only type of accident capable of causing spinal cord injuries.
-Slip-and-fall accidents, medical malpractice, and sports accidents may all cause spinal injuries.
+Motor vehicle accidents are not the only accident capable of causing these injuries.
+Slip-and-fall accidents, medical malpractice, and sports accidents may injure your back.
 If you or a loved one suffered a spinal injury due to another party’s negligent actions, contact Harris Keenan & Goldfarb today to schedule a free case evaluation.

 Retaining a personal injury lawyer is the most important thing you should do after seeking medical treatment for your injuries.
 Harris Keenan & Goldfarb has years of experience representing clients who suffered spinal injuries through no fault of their own from different types of accidents.